DrZhivago1/DocWorld/README.md

 **v1.0.15 (00/00/0000):**

 	Updated "FishIndustry" patch, the pier is now masked and 'stuffed'.

-	IF "Vanilla Fences" OR "Vanilla Fences (Fence Tab)" are installed:
-		Keep fences in "Fences" designation category.
+	Updated "VGP Garden Gourmet" patch, canning stove and candy table are now masked textures.

 	IF "[TWC]Cupro's Stones 1.0" AND "MBS Faux Rock (Un-Unofficial) with smoothing" are installed:
 		Change textures used to match cupro stones for Faux Rock.

+	IF "Expanded Woodworking" AND "[RF] Fertile Fields [1.0]" are installed:
+		'Stuffs' the compost bin and applies texture masks.

 	IF "High Density Hydroponics" is installed:
 		Move hydroponics to Husbandry designation category.

 	IF "[WD] Reinforced Doors 1.0" AND "Vanilla Furniture Expanded - Spacer Module" are installed:
 		Move reinforced doors into the same research requirements as reinforced walls.

+	IF "Vanilla Fences" OR "Vanilla Fences (Fence Tab)" are installed:
+		Keep fences in "Fences" designation category.

 **v1.0.13 (17/09/2019):**